mnavascues/ABC_TimeAdapt/README.md

 $ conda env create -f timeadaptenv.yml
 ```

+File requirements.R is also provided for an alternative way to install R packages.

-### Run using conda and snakemake
+### Run using snakemake

-Run simulations (one batch) after specifying parameters in the Snakefile
+Run one batch of simulations with Snakefile (specify parameters within Snakefile, see below)
 ```shell
 $ conda activate timeadaptenv
 $ snakemake sim
 ```

+Alternatively you can generate your own pipeline.
+For simulations, params.R (use "params.R -h" for help) generates files slim_\*.sh and pyslim_\*.sh with the SLiM and Python command lines that produce each simulation (SLiM must be run first).

 ## Input parameters (as used in the Snakefile)